-For centuries we have believed that humans were unique in our ability to farm and cultivate our own food.
-However, it turns out that ants grow their own food too.
+For centuries we have believed that humans were unique in the ability to farm and cultivate food.
+However, it turns out that ants have been growing their own food well before humans ever planted a seed.
 Have you ever seen a trail of ants carrying green leaves back to their colony?
-They’re not collecting food for themselves, but for cultivating their own farms!
+They’re collecting this plant matter to cultivate their own farms!

 When Did Ants Start Farming Their Food?